yvonnechanlove97/Militarized-Interstate-Disputes-dataset-MID-/README.md

 ## Objectives:
 * Prediction of if a MID ends in fatalities based on MIDA and MIDB;
+* Prediction of the lasting days of a MID given features;
 * Statistical inference on interesting features that are able to lead to some insights, such as the NA values for fatalities is not randomly distributed.
 A brief display of how they are distributed and some thoughts on the implications for modeling;
 * Relationships between variables, for instance, Revisionist state and Highest action by state in dispute, Fatality level and Revision type;
-* Visualization on the prediction and creative findings.
+* Visualization on the prediction, including ROC curves,misclassification plots, heatmap.

 ## Roadmap